IN-CORE/incore-docs/manual/source/getting_started.md

    The files are referenced by their ID numbers and they are being accessed from IN-CORE services; Hazard service, Data service, and 3) DFR3 (Damage, Functionality, Repair, Restoration, Recovery) service located on the IN-CORE servers.
+   Users can see the files in [IN-CORE Web Tools](webtools) Explorers/Viewers accesible in `INCORE Apps menu`.

-5. Create an instance of Building damage object specific to this Tutorial (your Notebook code), load dataset and files and specify parameters necessary for running the analysis.
+5. Create an instance of Building damage object specific to this Tutorial; your Notebook code).
+Load dataset and files and specify parameters necessary for running the analysis.
     ```
     # Create building damage